ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project can be seen on [YouTube](https://www.youtube.com/watch?v=EV29wz9A6gs&t=4s) (~3 min).

 ### Narrative
-This project written in C++ and utilizing several OpenGL libraries was created as my final project for the course: Computer Graphic and Visualization.
+For this artifact I chose to enhance the final project for CS-330 Computer Graphic and Visualization, this project utilizes several third party OpenGL libraries.
 It was meant to be a minimalist tribute to the classic point-and-click adventure game, Myst.
 This project is a good example of my ability to utilize third party libraries and combine them effectively into a cohesive experience.

-This was a particularly challenging project to complete initially as it was a culmination of almost every lesson I've learned at SNHU including design and analysis, planning, time management, object oriented programming (OOP), geometry, physics, data structures, and perhaps most importantly: the ability to learn and adapt.
+This was a particularly challenging project to complete initially as it was a culmination of almost every lesson I've learned at SNHU including design and analysis, planning, time management, object oriented programming (OOP), geometry, physics, data structures, and perhaps most importantly: the ability to learn and adapt quickly.

 ### Functionality

-Working with OpenGL has given me a better understanding of how C++ organizes it's dependancies.
-I usually work with C#, which allows you to very easily grab a dependancy either from the managed code bases (i.e. System.Web.dll) or by linking to a class library project within your solution.

-I found it challenging and interesting to have the "raw" code for dependancies to be so readily at your finger tips.
-If need be, a developer could fork an existing dependancy and customize it to their particular needs.
-I now have a much better understanding of "Dependancy Hell".
-(Allen, 2016)

-While working on this project, I tried to be as iterative as possible.
-I would not have been able to produce the final project had I not spent the prior six weeks using my existing codebase as the start to each week's assignment.
-The ability to organize work efforts and execute them in a timely manner, in a logical order is a skill that will serve a developer well not only in their professional career but also in life.

-I think the existing development strategies that I use in my professional life worked well.
-However, if I were able to give advice to my past self (or to future students) it would be to better familiarize yourself with the way C++ structures an application.

-I lost hours of productively simply trying to get header files to read from eachother in the correct order.
-When it finally did work, I had sort of a "Frakenstein" system cobbled together.

-I've been using "computer science" since I was 5 years old.
-It is an essential part of my life and not only has it provided me with a comfortable lifestyle but it has helped me to develop useful skillsets in other areas of my life.
-The ability to break down situations into logical steps and then execute them in focused "sprints" has helped me do everything from: getting a paycheck to assembling furniture from Ikea.

-I have a new found respect for C++ developers.
-I wouldn't pursue it as a career, but I definetly have a better understanding of the need to be iterative when creating things.
-Even C# is essentially just a highly wrappered version of underlying C++ functionalities.
+The application in its current state is a simple 3D scene with the ability to walk around using the keyboard and look around using the mouse.
+There are several "algorithmic systems" implemented including a day/night cycle, and the flickering glow of a candle.

+Overall, this was my favorite project to work on because it required a very high degree of understanding but also allowed me to express myself creatively.

 ### Citations